jiayihoffman/jiayihoffman.github.io/_posts/2025-04-08-SecurityRobot-MotorEncoder.md

 </a>

 ### Test the Encoder Installation
 After following the assembly instructions, I installed the encoder mount next to the motor's magnet.
-I wired the encoders to the Arduino, and now it is time to test the encoders' readings.
+I wired the encoders to the Arduino, and now it's time to test the encoders' readings.

-I used the following Arduino program to check the readings, kudos to [Curio Res](https://curiores.com/positioncontrol), where I downloaded the code.
+I used the following Arduino program to check the readings.

 ```
 #define ENCA A4 // Yellow 2, A4